 How to buy the Best Smartphone

 The smartphone market is growing at a rapid pace, specially in India.
+How to choose a smartphone.
 Our country is the fastest growing nation in the world when it comes to smartphones and telecom industry.
 In the last couple of years, the roll out of 4G LTE network has propelled the smartphone market in India in a big way.
 There are too many models of smartphones in the market from a lot of smartphone manufacturers now.
 So how to buy the best smartphone?
 Specially when mobiles below Rs.
 5000 also have 4G VoLTE support along with HD displays and 2GB RAM.
 First of all, you have to choose a specific budget for buying the best smartphone and then narrow down to the best few among them after considering the following parameters.

 We have chosen the top 10 parameters for selecting the best smartphone.
 These factors will surely help you in choosing the best smartphone according to your requirements.
 Just keep one thing in mind that raw specifications do not matter much and real life usage matters more at the end of the day.
 So without any further ado, let’s get started.